Top 10 Best-Selling Aromatic Tobaccos

 2. Cornell & Diehl: Autumn Evening

-Moving up the list this year, Cornell & Diehl's best-selling Autumn Evening combines proprietary Red Virginia Cavendish with a light casing of a delicate maple flavor.
-The result?
-A unique and widely popular Aromatic blend that continues to delight fans of the briar every year.
-The smoker will appreciate the taste of fine Virginias while those around will flock to the warm, inviting fragrance of the autumn evening that envelops them.
+Cornell & Diehl's best-selling Autumn Evening keeps its second-place spot again this year, combining proprietary Red Virginia Cavendish with a light casing of a delicate maple flavor.
+The result is a unique and widely popular Aromatic blend that continues to delight fans of the briar every year.

 Available in: 2oz | 8oz | 16oz | Bulk